pmglab/KGGSEE/doc/source/detailed_document.rst

     --expression-file <file>
     --geneset-db <cura|cgp|cano|cmop|onto|onco|immu>
     --geneset-file <file>
+    --dese-permu-num <number>

 The flag ``--gene-finemapping`` triggers DESE.
 First, KGGSEE performs gene-based association tests, which is the same as the analyses triggered by ``--gene-assoc``. ``--sum-file`` specifies a white space delimited GWAS summary statistic file which must have three columns of the chromosome of SNP, coordinate of SNP, and p-value of SNP; headers of the three columns can be specified by ``--chrom-col``, ``--pos-col`` and ``--p-col`` separately.
 SNPs belonging to a gene can be defined either by SNPs close to the gene or by eQTLs of the gene.
 If ``--neargene`` is specified, KGGSEE reads gene annotations and considers SNPs inside a gene and its adjacent regions at a fixed number of basepairs on both sides to be a test unit.
 If ``--eqtl-file`` is specified, eDESE is evoked; KGGSEE reads the eQTL summary statistic file and considers eQTLs of a gene or a transcript to be a test unit, and ``--neargene`` is overridden.
 When ``--eqtl-file`` is specified, ``--filter-eqtl-p`` can be used to specify a threshold of eQTL p-values.
 Only eQTLs with a p-value lower than the threshold will be considered. :ref:`A description of the eQTL file format <eqtl_file>` is near the beginning of the page.

 Second, after the gene-based association tests, significant genes by ECS are retained for fine-mapping. ``--multiple-testing`` specifies the method for multiple testing correction: ``bonf`` denotes Bonferroni correction; ``benfdr`` denotes Benjamini–Hochberg FDR; ``fixed`` denotes no correction. ``--p-value-cutoff`` specifies the threshold of the adjusted p-value. ``--top-gene`` specifies the maximum number of genes retained for fine-mapping.
 So, only genes (no more than the specified maximum number) with adjusted p-values lower than the specified threshold are retained for fine-mapping.
 Then, KGGSEE reads the expression file specified by ``--expression-file`` and performs iterative estimation of driver tissues.
+When ``--dese-permu-num`` is omitted, only unadjusted p-values are output.
+The unadjusted p-values are inflated due to selection bias in the iterations, which is only valid for tissue prioritization.
+For phenotype-tissue association tests, add ``--dese-permu-num 100`` for an adjustment by permutation for selection bias and multiple testing.

 Finally, if ``--geneset-db`` is specified, KGGSEE tests if the conditional significant genes are enriched in gene sets of `MSigDB <http://www.gsea-msigdb.org/gsea/msigdb/index.jsp>`_.
 The abbreviations of gene sets are as follow: